phpingme/courses/php7-intro/index.md

   title: "Php7 Introduction Course"
 ---
 ## Php7 Introduction Course
-Hi, this course is about to cover the basics of new features, that come with PHP7.
-The course itself is living in a gitbub repository https://github.com/phpingme/courses, feel free to contribute to it.
+Hi, this course covers the basics of new features that come with PHP7.
+This course lives on a github repository https://github.com/phpingme/courses, feel free to contribute to it.

 ## Combined Comparison Operator